CoryWBoris/AbletonAutoColor/README.md

 # AbletonAutoColor
 # by Cory Boris
-### Automatic Color Assignment Based On Name In Ableton Live
+### Automatic Color Assignment Based On Midi or Audio Track Name In Ableton Live

 for Mac or Windows (not tested on Ableton linux yet)